- 9 Nights mountain lodges with necessary facilities on twin sharing basis.

 Meals during trekking

-Our trekking cost includes standard breakfast, lunch and three course dinners, followed by tea or coffee.
-Meals are cooked by the family.
+Our trekking cost includes standard breakfast, lunch, and three-course dinners, followed by tea or coffee.
+The family cooks meals.
 As individual order takes time for a group, our Guide will order a set menu.
-Although the food is usually plentiful and delicious, you should be aware that the menu is not normally extensive.
+Although the food is usually plentiful and delicious, you should be aware that the menu is not often extensive.
 Most teahouses offer a variety of rice and noodle dishes, as well as soup and seasonal vegetables.
 A variety of cereals, bread and egg dishes are generally available for breakfast.
-There will also be plenty of snacks available such as biscuits, chocolate and soft drinks (extra cost) and in some areas you will find fresh fruits in season.
-You can buy packaged water (bottled mineral water) from local lodge and shop en route or you can also ask your guide to fill up your water bottle with boiled water and treat with water purification pills.
-Some lodges charge extra for filling up bottle for the cost of boiling the water.
+There will also be plenty of snacks available such as biscuits, chocolate, and soft drinks (extra cost).
+And in some areas, you will find fresh fruits in season.
+You can buy packaged water (bottled mineral water) from a local lodge and shop en route.
+Or you can also ask your guide to fill up your water bottle with boiled water and treat with water purification pills.
+Some lodges charge extra for filling up a bottle for the cost of boiling the water.

 Guide and support staff

 You will have local English speaking certified Guide, accompanying you as from Kathmandu.
-All Highland Asia Guides are trained by KEEP (Kathmandu Environmental Education Project) on first aid, environment, conservation and biodiversity.
-As required by law, all our trekking guides are licensed by Tourism Department’s academy.
-Most importantly, they are professional, helpful and always willing to provide you with personalized care and services.
+All Highland Asia Guides are trained by KEEP (Kathmandu Environmental Education Project) on first aid, environment, conservation, and biodiversity.
+As required by law, all our trekking guides are licensed by the Tourism Department’s academy.
+Most importantly, they are professional, helpful, and always willing to provide you with personalized care and services.